koii-network/docs/quickstart/linktree/data-sharing.md

 ## How is the data shared between different nodes?

 In a distributed system, every node has a copy of the database, which can lead to discrepancies when new data is updated on one node.
-To ensure that every node has the most up-to-date information, a **data sharing** interface is needed.
+To ensure that every node has the most up-to-date information, a **data-sharing** interface is needed.
 This interface periodically checks for new data and shares it with all nodes in the network.
 This will usually be in a separate module and be called in the `setup()` function of the task in the `index.js` module.

-For the linktree task, we will create a `dbSharing.js` module that serves as the data-sharing interface and is imported into the `index.js` file.
+For the Linktree task, we will create a `dbSharing.js` module that serves as the data-sharing interface and is imported into the `index.js` file.
 The `share()` function from `dbSharing.js` is called every 20 seconds to enable data replication among the nodes.
 By using the `dbSharing` module, the system can improve consistency and reliability, which is essential in a blockchain system where data integrity is critical.

 ## Here is a high-level overview of how the module works

 - It retrieves a list of nodes in the network by requesting a task’s URL.
-- For each node in the list, it retrieves a list of linktrees associated with the node by requesting the node's URL.
+- For each node in the list, it retrieves a list of Linktrees associated with the node by requesting the node's URL.
-- For each linktree retrieved from a node, it verifies the signature associated with the data
+- For each Linktree retrieved from a node, it verifies the signature associated with the data
-- If the signature is verified, it checks if a local copy of the linktree already exists in the database.
+- If the signature is verified, it checks if a local copy of the Linktree already exists in the database.
 - If a local copy exists and the remote copy is newer, it updates the local copy with the remote data.
 If a local copy does not exist, it creates a new entry in the database with the remote data.

 Step 1: Retrieve the list of node URLs associated with a specific task ID.